frost-social/snow-spec/README.md

 # snow-spec
-A human-friendly, language for describing your API spec that generates OpenAPI file.
+A language for describing API specs.
+This language generates OpenAPI specification files.

 ## 🚧 This project is a work in progress! 🚧
 We are currently working on this project.